Prenuptial Agreements: Not Just for the Rich and Famous

 If you fit into one of these categories, you may want to consider a Prenuptial Agreement (or a Postnuptial Agreement if you are already married):

 1. Business Owners

-If you own a business, a family law attorney can help draft a prenup that defines the parties’ expectations regarding the income, appreciation, and valuation of a business
+If you own a business, at MOLM Family Law, some of the best Los Angeles family law attorneys can help draft a prenup that defines the parties’ expectations regarding the income, appreciation, and valuation of a business.

 2. High Net Worth Families

 If you stand to inherit significant assets, a prenup can protect your future inheritance and the income derived therefrom.
 Lowy notes that wealthy parents often initiate the proceedings on behalf of a child about to marry.

 If you are embarking upon what could be a highly lucrative career (such as professional athlete, entertainer, doctor or high-tech entrepreneur), a well-drafted prenup can define the characterization of income and the spousal support that would be provided, regardless of your future financial success.